 The Krings Bridge is one of two nearby multi-span pony trusses, the other being the Eisenhower Boulevard Bridge.
 Multi-span pony trusses are relatively uncommon to find, which makes these two bridges interesting and noteworthy.

 In 2009, this bridge was rehabilitated by PennDOT, which included a new deck and repainting the trusses with a standard three coat paint system.
 Overall, the rehabilitation appears have been well designed, although it would have been nice if the original lattice railings could have been left in place for the sake of historic integrity behind the modern barrier system installed on the bridge.
+However, the sidewalk railings were retained, something which isn't always done in Pennsylvania but is extremely nice to see here.
 By choosing to rehabilitate this bridge, PennDOT has not only chosen to preserve an attractive historic bridge, they have also shown fiscal responsibility, since rehabilitation has traditionally been less costly than replacement.
 Located in PennDOT District 9, it is worth noting that District 9 has shown a slightly better track record than the rest of the PennDOT organization in terms of choosing to rehabilitate bridges instead of demolishing and replacing them.
 HistoricBridges.org hopes that the rehabilitation projects in District 9 will serve as inspiration elsewhere in the Commonwealth, and help to bring a positive change to the way historic bridges are treated.

 Information and Findings From Pennsylvania's Historic Bridge Inventory